MainulDip/WordPressStudy/WP-FSE-Theme-001.md

 ### HTML meta and body elements:
 WordPress will automatically add all the meta tags and other structures (`<body>`, etc). `hooks and filters` are the only way to modify those meta tags

 Templates and blocks are loaded in the <body> element, inside a <div> with the class wp-site-blocks.
-These are provided by WordPress.
+These are provided by WordPress

 ```php
 <body>